hobler/imsil-gui/README.md

 cleaned up and restructured (Author: Christian Alacs).

-The files in the directory `input_file_generator_v3` represent the current state of the project.
+The files in the directory `input_file_generator_v3` represent the current state of the project (Author: Florian Asperger).

-# IMSIL input file generator
+## How to start `IMSIL-GUI`
-The main program file of the IMSIL input file generator is `main.py` (https://github.com/hobler/imsil-gui/blob/master/input_file_generator_v3/main.py).
+The main script of the IMSIL input file generator is `main.py` (https://github.com/hobler/imsil-gui/blob/master/input_file_generator_v3/main.py).
-This program defines two windows: The Welcome Window and the IMSIL Input Parameter Editor.
+The only functionality of the `main.py` script is to generate the Welcome window, which in turn allows to open the IMSIL Input Parameter Editor.
+Start `IMSIL-GUI` by passing the main script to a Python 3 interpreter:

+    $ python3 main.py

 ## Welcome window
 The Welcome Window serves the purpose to preconfigure the IMSIL Input